 Check the Upcoming Events page every year for event details.

-Grace generally holds its Annual Meeting on the third Sunday of November.
+Grace will hold its Annual Meeting on Sunday, November 7, 2021.
 At this gathering, the whole congregation receives and considers reports from the church’s various organizations and ministries, as well as a year-to-date financial report with year-end projections.
 Also, members in good standing vote for representatives to the church’s Vestry (governing board) and for Senior and Junior Warden, the parish’s chief lay officials.

 The Congregation Based Shelter opened in 1992.
 Each year in late November/early December, area congregations host the shelter in blocks of a week, providing 10 homeless men and women with dinner and breakfast and a safe and warm place to sleep from 7 pm until 7 am.
 The shelter guests are screened by Georgetown Ministry Center (GMC) staff and are among the more fragile of their clients.
 In addition to providing a safe haven from the harsh winter and creating a comfortable, low-demand environment for sometimes service-resistant homeless people, the CBS program seeks to link all residents to the continuum of care, including case management and psychiatric services, thereby encouraging them to make the changes necessary to prevent them from returning to the streets.
 Parishioners, friends and community volunteers cook and serve dinner each night, engaging in fellowship with the guests.
 Overnight volunteers, who share the evening meal and assist the paid GMC staff member with breakfast, also are a key part of this program.